Public Interest Advocate

 Please apply online by clicking here.
 Direct your application to Kate Canada, Hiring Director.

 WISPIRG is part of The Public Interest Network.
-The Public Interest Network operates and supports organizations committed to a shared vision of a better world and a strategic approach to getting things done.
-Learn more about our core values: https://jobs.uspirg.org/core-values.html.
+The Public Interest Network operates and supports organizations committed to a shared vision of a better world and a strategic approach to social change.
+Learn more on our core values page.